Kevin Cramer: Environment and energy

 Cramer rejects the scientific consensus on climate change.
 He has said that he would support a small carbon tax if the revenue went to research and development on clean fuel.
-Reuters has described Cramer as "one of America's most ardent drilling advocates."
-He supports an increase in oil and gas drilling on public lands and cutting taxes for energy producers, and opposes what he characterizes as overreach by the United States Environmental Protection Agency.
-In May 2016 Trump asked Cramer to draft his campaign's energy policy.
-Cramer wrote Trump's energy plan, which heavily promoted fossil fuels, weakened environmental regulation, and vowed to withdraw the U.S. from the Paris Agreement and repeal U.S. regulations of carbon emissions.
-In June 2023, Cramer was the lead Republican sponsor of the PROVE IT Act, which would direct the United States Department of Energy to collect data on the greenhouse gas intensity of certain goods made in the United States and other countries, data that could enable trade policy addressing international disparities in environmental standards.
+Reuters has said Cramer is "one of America's most ardent drilling advocates."
+He supports an increase in oil and gas drilling on public lands and cutting taxes for energy producers; he opposes what he characterizes as overreach by the United States Environmental Protection Agency.
+In May 2016 Trump asked Cramer to draft Trump's campaign's energy policy.
+Cramer wrote Trump's energy plan, which heavily promoted fossil fuels, weakened environmental regulation, promising to withdraw the U.S. from the Paris Agreement and repeal U.S. regulations of carbon emissions.
+In June 2023, Cramer was the lead Republican sponsor of the PROVE IT Act, which would direct the United States Department of Energy to collect data on the greenhouse gas intensity of certain goods made in the U.S. and other countries, data that could enable trade policy addressing international disparities in environmental standards.
 He was joined by lead Democratic sponsor Chris Coons.

 Food stamps

-Cramer supports cuts in Supplemental Nutrition Assistance Program (formerly the Food Stamp Program), and attracted controversy in 2013 when he cited a biblical quotation several times in support of Republicans' efforts to cut $40 billion from the program over ten years.
+Cramer supports cuts in Supplemental Nutrition Assistance Program (formerly the Food Stamp Program), and attracted controversy in 2013 when he cited a Biblical quotation several times in support of Republicans' efforts to cut $40 billion from the program over 10 years.